-8. In analysing a constitution it is necessary to take account not simply of the wording of the constitutional provisions, but also, to the extent possible, the constitutional traditions and constitutional "culture" of the state.
-Different states have, for example, different traditions as regards the weight to be given to case law, constitutional practice, and the travaux préparatoires in both the interpretation and in "fleshing out" the wording of the constitution.
-The Finnish tradition, like that of all the Nordic countries, places great weight on the travaux préparatoires in interpretation.
+8. In analysing a constitution, the wording of the constitutional provisions must be taken into account as well as the constitutional traditions and constitutional "culture" of the state, especially if they show a long and consistent pattern.
+Often states have different traditions with respect to the weight that they give to the case-law, constitutional practice, and the travaux préparatoires in both the interpretation and in "fleshing out" the wording of the constitution.
+The Finnish tradition, as is the case for all the Nordic countries, places great weight on the travaux préparatoires when interpreting the constitution.
 These are usually regarded as primary interpretative data, and are almost invariably followed by the courts.
-The Finnish constitutional tradition also emphasises heavily continuity of development, and the role of practice as regards the

-Constitutional Committee of parliament.1 Finally, the principle of treaty conform construction, by which parliament is presumed not to legislate in conflict with Finland's international obligations is taken seriously by both the courts and the Constitutional Committee (see further paras xx).
+The Finnish constitutional tradition also heavily emphasises the continuity of development, and the role of practice of parliament's Constitutional Committee.
+Finally, the principle of treaty conform construction, by which parliament is presumed not to legislate in conflict with Finland's international obligations, is taken seriously by both the courts and the Constitutional Committee (see further paras 12, 15).
 These points must be borne in mind, amongst other things, when studying the text of the Finnish constitution.